Rade0nFighter/macbuntu/README.md

 # macbuntu

+Documentation from my trials and tribulations installing ubuntu 20.10 on a 2017 Macbook Pro.

 ## Bootloader
 Install refind through Ubuntu.
 If it ceases to be the default at boot time, try `refind-mkdefault` [see here for more info](https://askubuntu.com/questions/936398/refind-doal-boot-option-disappeared-after-ubuntu-14-to-16-upgrade)